 Why Does WSAPPX Use CPU?

-In simple terms, wsappx uses CPU memory because it is a Windows process that runs in the background.
-As mentioned, it handles app management related to the Windows Store.
+In simple terms, wsappx uses CPU power because it is a Windows process that runs in the background.
+As mentioned, it handles apps management related to the Windows Store.

 However, once all app store updates and downloads are handled, you may not need wsappx running until you next need it.
 Sadly, it’s not as simple as just ending the wsappx process in the Task Manager.
 Microsoft says some sub services tied to the process are necessary to run apps without performance issues.